heyoeyo/muggled_dpt/README.md

 ## Usage

-The purpose of this repo is not really to provide a usable tool/implementation of the DPT depth prediction models, instead the focus is on providing an easy to follow code base to help with understand how the model(s) are structured.
-The plan is to (eventually) include READMEs in each major folders detailing the different parts of the code base.
+The purpose of this repo is to provide an easy to follow code base to understand how the DPT & image encoder models are structured.
+The code of the [run_image.py](https://github.com/heyoeyo/muggled_dpt/blob/main/run_image.py) demo script is a good starting point if you'd like to better understand how to make use of the DPT models.

-To understand the model structure, consider starting with the implementation of the [DPT module](https://github.com/heyoeyo/muggled_dpt/blob/main/lib/dpt_model.py), I'd recommended comparing this to the information in the [original preprint](https://arxiv.org/abs/2103.13413), particularly figure 1 in the paper.
-If you'd like to better understand how to make use of the model, check out the code of the [run_image.py](https://github.com/heyoeyo/muggled_dpt/blob/main/run_image.py) demo script.
+To understand the model structure, consider checking out the implementation of the [DPT module](https://github.com/heyoeyo/muggled_dpt/blob/main/lib/dpt_model.py), I'd recommended comparing this to the information in the [original preprint](https://arxiv.org/abs/2103.13413), particularly figure 1 in the paper.

+**Note:** These scripts are meant to be run directly on your own computer, not a remote/cloud system!

 ## Getting started